PlayeurZero/react-carousel/README.md

 Defines the default active slide.
 Using this props will no leed to a controlled value.
 It justs define the default value for startup.
-Changing this prop will update the carousel active slide.

 If you want to control which slide is active, use `activeSlide` prop instead.